cakriwut/ado-mcp-server/docs/command-list.md

   - create_work_item
   - update_work_item
 - These tools were already defined in src/tools/work-item/index.ts but were not registered in the main switch statement
+- Modified create_work_item and update_work_item to return only the specified fields instead of the full work item object:
+  - Filtered to include only essential fields: id, rev, TeamProject, Area, Iteration, Title, Description, State, Url, CreatedDate
+  - Further filtered CreatedBy and AssignedTo fields to include only: displayName, id, url, uniqueName, descriptor
-- After fixing, all work item tools are now working correctly through both CLI and MCP interfaces
+- After fixing, all work item tools are now working correctly through both CLI and MCP interfaces with improved response formatting

 ### Wiki Tools Test (2025-03-28) - Latest MCP Tool Test Results
 1. get_wikis - ✅ Success